|

 6 At once the Pharisees went away and met with the supporters of Herod to plot how to kill Jesus.

-This second Bible text from the "New Living Translation" (Tyndale House, Publishers, Wheaton, Illinois) is a paraphrase and not an accurate word for word translation of the Bible.
+This second Bible text from the "New Living Translation" (Tyndale House, Publishers, Wheaton, Illinois) is a paraphrase, not an accurate word-for-word translation of the Bible.
 However, it is a helpful tool when read with the "King James Version."

 A Discussion about Fasting